June 27th is National HIV Testing Day, a day to remind people to learn about their risk get tested for HIV so they can know their status.

 How can I protect against HIV?

-Abstinence is the best way to protect against Sexually Transmitted Diseases (STDs) including HIV.
+Abstinence is the best way to protect against Sexually Transmitted Infections (STIs) including HIV.
 But if you choose to have sex, condoms are the best method to prevent against STDs.
 Find free condoms near you!
 Getting tested regularly and talking to your partner are also important steps in preventing STDs.
 And remember, HIV can also be spread through sharing needles.
 If you are getting a piercing or tattoo or using a needle, be sure it has been sterilized.